 Benefit Description You pay Treatment therapies (cont.)
-High Option Standard Option Prosper Note: You pay 10% of our allowance for drugs administered in connection with your care.
-Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your care.
-Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your care.
-Intravenous (IV)/Infusion Therapy-Home IV and antibiotic therapy Nothing at home \$20 per primary care office visit (nothing for children through age 17) \$30 per specialty care office visit Note: You pay 10% of our allowance for drugs administered in connection with your care.
-Nothing at home \$25 per primary care office visit (nothing for children through age 17) \$35 per specialty care office visit Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your care.
-Nothing at home \$10 per primary care office visit \$20 per specialty care office visit Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your care.
-Notes: Growth hormone is covered under the prescription drug benefit.
-See Section 5(f).
-See Section 5(e), Professional services, for coverage of Applied Behavior Analysis (ABA).
-Applies to this benefit Applies to this benefit Applies to this benefit Not covered: All charges All charges All charges Cognitive therapy Physical and occupational therapies High Option Standard Option Prosper Up to 20 habilitative and up to 20 rehabilitative therapy visits per calendar year for each therapy.
+High Option Standard Option Prosper Cardiac rehabilitation following a qualifying event/condition Respiratory and inhalation therapy \$30 per specialty care office visit Note: You pay 10% of our allowance for drugs administered in connection with your care. \$35 per specialty care office visit after the deductible Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your care. \$20 per specialty care office visit Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your care.
+Intravenous (IV)/Infusion Therapy-Home Nothing at home Nothing at home Nothing at home Notes: • Growth hormone is covered under the prescription drug benefit.
+See Section 5(f). • See Section 5(e), Professional services , for coverage of Applied Behavior Analysis \$20 per primary care office visit (nothing for children through age 17) \$30 per specialty care office visit Note: You pay 10% of our allowance for drugs administered in connection with your care.
+Applies to this benefit \$25 per primary care office visit (nothing for children through age 17) \$35 per specialty care office visit Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your care.
+Applies to this benefit \$10 per primary care office visit \$20 per specialty care office visit Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your care.
+Applies to this benefit (ABA).
+Not covered: • Cognitive therapy All charges All charges All charges Physical and occupational therapies High Option Standard Option Prosper Up to 20 habilitative and up to 20 rehabilitative therapy visits per calendar year for each therapy.
 No visit limits for habilitative and rehabilitative services for the treatment of mental health conditions.
-Physical therapy by qualified physical therapists to attain or restore bodily function when you have a total or partial loss of bodily function due to illness or injury.
-Occupational therapy by occupational therapists is limited to services that assist you in attaining or resuming self-care and improved functioning in other activities of daily living when you have a total or \$30 per specialty care outpatient visit Note: You pay 10% of our allowance for drugs administered in connection with your care. \$35 per specialty care outpatient visit Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your care. \$20 per specialty care outpatient visit Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your care. partial loss of bodily function due to illness or injury.
+Physical therapy by qualified physical therapists to attain or restore bodily function when you have a total or partial loss of bodily function due to illness or injury. \$30 per specialty care outpatient visit Note: You pay 10% of our allowance for drugs administered in connection with your care. \$35 per specialty care outpatient visit Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your care. \$20 per specialty care outpatient visit Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your care.